-1. By having a cumulative grade point average of less than 1.00 at the end of any term.
-First-year students who at the end of their first term have a term GPA of less than 1.00 will be placed on academic restriction and be required to sign a contract that details their commitment to participating in required academic support initiatives designed to facilitate their academic success.
-They will be subject to academic dismissal if at the end of the second term their cumulative grade point average is less than 1.00.
+- 1. By having a cumulative grade point average of less than 1.00 at the end of any term. - i.
+Academic Committee at its discretion may place a first-year student on Deferred Academic Dismissal who meets this criteria at the end of their first term of study.
+The student will be required to sign a contract that details their commitment to participating in required academic support initiatives designed to facilitate their academic success.
+The student will be subject to academic dismissal if at the end of the second term their cumulative grade point average is less than 1.00 or if significant improvement is not demonstrated in their term GPA. - 2.
+By failure to complete the requirements of their academic restriction. - 3.
+By not attaining the minimum cumulative grade point average required for their program of study after a maximum of two terms on academic restriction.

-- 2. By failure to complete the requirements of their academic restriction. - 3.
-By not attaining the minimum cumulative grade point average required for their program of study after a maximum of two terms on academic restriction. - 4.
-Failing to complete the requirements of probationary admission.
+4. Failing to complete the requirements of probationary admission.